 Benefits of Bentonite Clay For Teeth Whitening and Gums

-Bentonite clay helps to prevent tooth decay by fending off plaque and bacteria.
+Using bentonite clay for tooth decay helps to fend off plaque and bacteria.
 Plaque is a sticky film that forms on your teeth over time.
 Bacteria can grow in plaque, which can lead to cavities and other dental problems.
 Bacteria strives in an acidic environment and by using bentonite that has a high alkaline pH level, will help to alkalise the mouth and inhibit further bacterial growth.
 The clay can be mixed with water and used as a gargle or mouth wash to reduce bad breath.

 The characteristic minerals in bentonite clay are mainly fine crystalline that gently scrubs the enamel without being too abrasive.
 Through this process, it polishes teeth giving it that whitened look.